LucasDelfino92/morrowindsharp/mw2.md

 With this, our conflict solving is over and done with.

-### Synchronizing mod masters

-Wrye Mash lets us synchronize the masters of mods we have installed.
-This will prevent certain error messages from popping up when launching the game.

-- Run WryeMash in MO2.
-- In the **Mods** tab, you will see a list with all your plugins, both active and inactive.
-Plugins that do not need to have their masters synchronized have a green box next to them.
-Those that do need to have their masters synchronized will have a box of a different color.
-- Click on the faulty plugin, and a panel to the right will display the plugin's masters.
-Right click on either of them, and an *Update Masters* window will appear.
-Click *Yes*.
-- Once the window has closed, click on the *Save* button further below the same panel.

 ### Running Distant Land

 MGE XE's Distant Land setup should be re-run.
 If you followed the steps [**in this section**](https://github.com/Sigourn/morrowind-improved/blob/master/setup.md#distant-land-tab) earlier, the process will be much easier.